 Determination to Welcome People Different from Ourselves for the Sake of Christ

-We aim to be more indigenous to the diversity of our metropolitan cultural setting, both
+We aim to be more indigenous to the diversity of our metropolitan cultural setting, both urban and suburban.

 Racial togetherness says much about the power of God and his universal attractiveness.

 The Mingling of Historic and Contemporary Music in Heartfelt Congregational Singing